Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Judy Maltz and Netael Bandel noted that “Palestine is defined as an ICC member state that has the ability to grant the court jurisdiction to investigate crimes in its territory, but the ruling doesn’t mean the court recognized Palestine as meeting the criteria for statehood under international law.

 The Court’s decision to claim jurisdiction does not automatically mean that Israelis will be investigated.
-The prosecutor may begin an investigation, however, Bensouda’s term ends in June and her successor may choose not to continue her work.
+The prosecutor was allowed to begin an investigation, but her term ended in June, and it was unclear if her successor would continue her work.

 In addition, after announcing a formal investigation, Israel has 30 days to inform the prosecutor of its intent to conduct its own investigation into potential war crimes and crimes against humanity.
 This requires the approval of the prosecutor and the ICC.